One Week in America: The 1968 Notre Dame Literary Festival and a Changing Nation

 "Parr accounts more fully for Martin Luther King Jr.’s seminary education than has any complete biography of the civil rights icon ...
 A journalist rather than an academic, Parr writes appreciatively and even informally about his subject and drops a few gossipy tidbits, including King’s habitual plagiarism in his school papers and why his professors seldom noticed it."
 Booklist

-Here also are a few interviews I completed about the book...
+Here also are a few interviews related to the book...

 90.9 NPR Boston (April 3rd)